ACT Criminal Law

 Doing grievous bodily harm

 Under section 297 of the Criminal Code, a person who unlawfully does grievous bodily harm to another person is liable to imprisonment for up to 10 years.
-If the offence is committed under aggravated circumstances or while stealing a motor vehicle, the offender is liable to imprisonment for up to 14 years.
+If the offence is committed under aggravating circumstances or while stealing a motor vehicle, the offender is liable to imprisonment for up to 14 years.

 The Western Australian criminal law imposes mandatory minimum sentences for offences committed in certain circumstances.